DEFRA/ffd-country-profiles/README.md

 # ffd-country-profiles
+## ffd-country-profiles overview
+This is a shiny app project build to facilitate data analysis and reports to different stake holders.
+Through the sniny app UI you can create custumised reports ready to download in word document format.
 ## Project R environment / R path
 This project uses renv to set up project-local R dependencies. renv helps isolate this project's R dependencies with others in your R ecosystem.